jellyfishsolutions/lynx-admin-ui/README.md

 #### `AdminType.Date`
 Indicates that the field is a date.
 It uses the standard input with type date.

+#### `AdminType.Time`
+Indicates that the field is a time.
+It uses the standard input with type time.
+It is possible to indicates the minimum and the maximum times using the `min` and `max` parameters (they shall be a string using the 'HH:mm' format).

+#### `AdminType.DateTime`
+Indicates that the field is a date.
+It uses the standard input with type `datetime-local`.

 #### `AdminType.Text`
 Indicates that the field is a long text.
 It uses the textarea.